spectralpublic/RSIVQA/README.md

 Overview
 --------------------------------------
-RSIVQA data set contain is generated from existing remote sensing image classification and object detection data sets with a specially designed generation method.
+RSIVQA data set is derived from existing remote sensing image classification and object detection data sets with a specially designed generation method.
 Details of the generation method can be found in the paper.

-Currently, RSIVQA contains images from three RSI classification data sets (UCM, Sydney and AID) and two RSI object detection data sets (HRRSD and DOTA).
+Currently, images in RSIVQA come from three RSI classification data sets (UCM, Sydney and AID) and two RSI object detection data sets (HRRSD and DOTA).
+Questions and answers are generated based on the images to form image-question-answer triplets.
+Questions, answers and their correspondence can be found in txt files in this repository.

 UCM: